 How much does it cost to obtain a patent?

 The total cost to obtain a patent is extremely variable.
-Factors include the complexity and scope of the invention, the applicant’s large/small/micro entity status, the attorney or agent fee structure, and prosecution success.
+Factors include the complexity and scope of the invention, the applicant’s large/small/micro entity status, the attorney fee structure, and prosecution success.
 We invite you to Contact Attorney Olsen to discuss.

 So, what questions do you have?